appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-chart/installation/kubernetes.md

 For **production** environments, it's recommended to use **your own Ingress controller**.

-Appcircle server supportsIngress-Nginx controller by default.
+Appcircle server supports Ingress-Nginx controller by default.
 To install Ingress-Nginx controller to the Kubernetes cluster, please check [the Ingress-Nginx controller documentation](https://kubernetes.github.io/ingress-nginx/deploy/#installation-guide).

 :::info
 **Other Ingress controllers** like HAProxy Ingress controller are also **supported** by **modifying Helm values** accordingly.